Skyvell/s3lock/docs/development_report.md

 ![State transitions](../diagrams/state_transitions.drawio.png)

+##

-**Aquiring a lock flow**:
+**Aquiring a lock flow (client side)**:
-1. Get lock state.
+1. Get lockstate.
 2. Analyse state to see if lock is available.
 3. If lock is avaiable, try to claim lock.
-4. Get lock state.
+4. Get lockstate.
 5. Analyse the new state to see if we acquired the lock or not.

-**Releasing a lock flow**:
+**Releasing a lock flow (client side)**:
-1. Get lock state.
+1. Get lockstate.
 2. If lock is no longer owned by this lock instance -> release lock locally.
 3. If it's owned by lockinstace -> decrement lock count locally.
-4. If lockcount reaches zero -> delete all lockentries included in the lock state from 1).
+4. If lockcount reaches zero -> delete all lockentries included in the lockstate from 1).

 **Lock ownership and timeout**:
-To keep track of which instance owns which lockfile a uuid is assined to each lock instance upon initialization.
-The same uuid is included in the metadata of any lockfile this instance pushes to the bucket.
-A timeout is also specified when a lock instance is initialized; this timeout is also included as metadata in the lockfile uploaded.
+To keep track of which instance owns which lock-file a uuid is assined to each lock instance upon initialization.
+The same uuid is included in the metadata of any lock-file this instance pushes to the bucket.
+A timeout is also specified when a lock instance is initialized; this timeout is also included as metadata in the lock-file uploaded.
 The rationale to include the timeout is so that every other processes accessing the lock can know when the lock has timed out.
 It also allows for setting a custom timeout for each lock instance.
-Reentrancy count is kept locally since only the local process needs to know this.
+Re-entrancy count is kept locally since only the local process needs to know this.

 **Graceful exit**:
-A RemoveLockIfOwner is included in the design.
+A RemoveLockIfOwner method is included in the design.
 This should be run with defer after creating a lock instance, to make sure that the lock is released even if the code panics.
 It will whipe the lock clean if ran.
 Using defer on on ReleaseLock after every AquireLock should also be feasable, but can be tricky to keep track of.

 # 3. Development